This mini murukku recipe yields crispy, small-sized murukkus, perfect for serving as the tea time snack.

 Serving Suggestions:

-Do not miss latest recipes and its tips, Follow us on Facebook, Pinterest, Instagram
+Do not miss the latest recipes.
+Follow us on Facebook, Pinterest, and Instagram

 Linsy Patel